Get Rid of the Fluff – Top 10 Things to Look for in a Marketing Vendor

 Choosing a marketing vendor can be difficult.
-The decision to partner with a particular company over another can have lasting impacts on your budget, dealership image, and overall success in your primary market area — not to mention time.
+The decision to partner with a vendor can have lasting impacts on your budget, dealership image, and overall success in your primary market area.

-Fortunately, there are a few guidelines you can use as you start to assess your marketing needs and find vendors to help you achieve your goals for the years to come.
+Fortunately, there are a few guidelines you can use as you start to assess your marketing needs and find vendors to help you achieve your goals.

-Start by defining your dealership’s key decision-makers and discuss the largest areas for improvement.
+Start by defining your dealership with key decision-makers, discuss the largest areas for improvement, and identify your biggest competitors.
 Next, take account of your current marketing strategy and assess the effectiveness of each system.
 This will help prioritize the immediate needs of the dealership.

 Now that you have evaluated your current marketing strategy, it is time to research vendor options, watch demos, ask questions about products, and request referrals.
 As you evaluate vendors, be ready to discuss strategies the dealership has tried in the past and why they failed.

 When shopping for a new marketing vendor it is best to come prepared with questions to see if that vendor is the right partner for your dealership.

 Here are the top 10 things to look for in your next marketing vendor:

 Example: Are they Reynolds and Reynolds certified?
 Is this vendor Co-op approved?

 What does the experience look and feel like for the people on your team who will most use it?
 What will that experience look and feel like for your consumers?

 A single template isn’t going to cut it.
 Does the vendor offer multiple template designs, A/B tested to ensure results?
 Is the creative modern and engaging, and how much does your dealership shine in the design?